majatagt/assignment-part-2/README.md

     Concluding remarks

-	### Structure of the code
+## Structure of the code
 1. Imports of libraries
 2. Database table created in SQL; only runs once
 3. Functions add, query, sort_by_amount, delete and search.
-	Simple structure of each function, here shown without necessary SQL connection.
+4. Structure of each function, see the explanation of SQL statements under 'sope of functionalities'.

 Def function():
 answer = messagebox.askyesno